Events

 Public Welcome Family-Friendly Free Event Seed/Plant Share Public Restroom Free Public Parking Multilingual

-Join us for our annual NoCO Native Plant Swap at the Fort Collins EcoFest.
-You do not have to register to attend this free event.
+Join us for our Free Native Plant Swap at the Fort Collins Xeriscape Garden Party.
+You do not have to register to attend.

 Learn about plant and pollinator connections with the help of volunteers as you select pollinator-friendly plants for YOUR garden and watch your backyard turn into a habitat for wildlife and a sanctuary for your friends and family.

 Nothing to swap?
 No problem!
-There will be plenty of plants on hand and volunteers to help.
+Everyone is welcome to take home a limited number of plants.
 Please bring your own bag, basket, tray, or box to transport your plants home.

 Read More